Skip to content

 What is the SDDM and how can I install it?

-- SDDM (Simple Desktop Display Manager) is a display manager for Linux that handles graphical login, allowing you to choose a user account and start a desktop session.
+• SDDM is a display manager for Linux that handles graphical login, allowing you to choose a user account and start a desktop session.

-- You can see the current display manager with the
+• You can see the current display manager with the systemctl status display-manager command.

 If SDDM is not installed on your system, you can install it with the following command: